 Goyer serves as the series’ showrunner.
 (Original co-writer and co-show runner John Friedman left the production in April of 2019, though it’s not known if this was planned or unplanned).
 And while Goyer is best known as a screenwriter — most notably for Christopher Nolan’s Batman movies, the Blade films, and both Man of Steel and Batman v Superman: Dawn of Justice — he’s no stranger to TV.
 He was the co-creator, a producer, and a writer for the SyFy channel’s Superman prequel Krypton, the co-creator and a writer for the WB’s short-lived comic book adaptation Constantine, and is currently helping to develop The Sandman, a show based on author and producer Neil Gaiman’s iconic comic book series.

 Joining Goyer in the show’s credits are co-executive producers and writers Leigh Dana Jackson (Helix, 24: Legacy) and Victoria Morrow (Weeds, Rectify), co-producer Adam Banks (Altered Carbon, Luke Cage), and the aforementioned Robyn Asimov, who will serve as an executive producer.
-The show will also have an episode directed by Rupert Sanders (Ghost in the Shell, Snow White and the Huntsman), though he’s the only director who’s been identified so far.

 (Photo by Apple TV+)